likane/585_ReviewQuestions/Ruby/RubyReinforcement.md

 26. How does one best create an array of size 100 in which every element is 0?
 (Do not write a loop.)

-What is the difference between a+b, and [*a,*b] where a and b are arrays?
+27. What is the difference between a+b, and [*a,*b] where a and b are arrays?
+The + operator is equivalent to the concat method whereas the * is the splat.
+An array of elements of a are in the master array as element 1 as well as the elements of b in element 2 of the master array.

-How do you write an expression that adds element e to array a so that a is mutated?
+28. How do you write an expression that adds element e to array a so that a is mutated?
 How do you write a non-mutating append expression?

 How do you add an element to the front of a list, in a mutating fashion?
 Is this efficient?
 If not, what should you do instead?